Don’t let them tell you

 ‘I know who you are.
 You know who you are.
 Don’t let THEM tell you.’

 Deena’s small cell carcinoma eventually killed her but those words always stuck by Sheila, getting her through the toughest of days all the way to the final hours of her own.
 However, she realised on that day that she was not alone in this.
-All Sheila needed was some courage to persevere and if it was a war that Julia wanted, then a war she would have and she would regret the day she started this.
+All Sheila needed was some courage to persevere.
+If it was a war that Julie wanted, then a war she would have and she would regret the day she started this.